Most Americans consider retirement age to be 65, or somewhere in that ballpark. Early retirement might be considered 55 – 60.

 An effective budget will help you to eliminate excess spending, but still allow you some freedom.
 Don’t make the budget so restrictive that life becomes miserable.

-I won’t go into all of the details in this article, but you can refer to my article How to Create a Budget That Works.
-That article will lead you through the process, and even offer a spreadsheet template that you can download and use.
+I won’t go into all of the details in this article, but you can enter your email address below to get a budget spreadsheet template that you can download and use to create your own budget.

 You can also use Mint or other budgeting apps if you’d like.